troclaux/dotfiles/README.md

 # Objetive
-Setup a fresh Fedora workstation with all packages and configurations automatically.
+Automatically configure a fresh Linux workstation by installing all required packages and configurations using Ansible

 # Requirements to run
 1 Install ansible